-This is about two times as heavy than a football (soccer) up to six times as heavy as a baseball!
+This is about two times as heavy as a football (soccer) up to six times as heavy as a baseball!

-So here’s a little tip for you if you are looking for the lightest cycling shoes known to cyclist:
+So here’s a little tip for you if you are looking for the lightest cycling shoes known to cyclists:

-Check out the Bont Chrono Aero shoe which checks-out weighing as much as a hamster!
+Check out the Bont Chrono Aero shoe which outweighs as much as a hamster!
 How’s that for an aerodynamic shoe?

 Why Some Cycling Shoes Cost $50 and Others $500+

-A lot of it has to do with the materials, tech, fit and quality from the brand that makes them.
+A lot of it has to do with the materials, tech, fit, and quality of the brand that makes them.

-Like the detail steps mentioned before, most of these shoes are handmade with the aid of machines.
+Like the detailed steps mentioned before, most of these shoes are handmade with the aid of machines.

-The more expensive shoes are designed and built by highly skilled craftsman.
+The more expensive shoes are designed and built by highly skilled craftsmen.

 Higher quality materials, like leather and Lorica, are going to be higher in cost.